dwyl/phoenix-liveview-todo-list-tutorial/README.md

 We update the item matching the id with the new text value and broadcast the change to the other connected clients.

-Let's update the tests to make sure the editing feature is cover:
+Let's update the tests to make sure the editing feature is covered:

 ```elixir
   test "edit item", %{conn: conn} do